mtumilowicz/git-notes/README.md

             * committed a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project
                 * it’s reachable from the history, it will always be there
-* tracking branch
-    * local branches that have a direct relationship to a remote branch
 * ref
     * are the possible ways of addressing individual commits
         * branch